bankh/GearFormer/README.md

 <pre>
 git clone https://github.com/GearFormer/GearFormer.git
-sudo apt update && sudo apt install -y git-lfs # in case git-lfs is not installed on the system git lfs pull # to pull the dataset
+sudo apt update && sudo apt install -y git-lfs # in case git-lfs is not installed on the system cd GearFormer # assumed that the git cloned inside the default directory git lfs pull # to pull the dataset
 </pre>

-Build Docker container where the image name is gearformer,
+Build Docker container where the image name is gearformer and you should be inside the cloned folder (e.g., `cd GearFormer`),
 <pre>
-cd GearFormer # assumed that the git cloned inside the default directory docker build -t gearformer . docker run --gpus all -it -v ./:/app gearformer
+docker build -t gearformer .
+docker run --gpus all -it -v ./:/app gearformer
 </pre>